Atharvatkari/CLI-Based_Card_Game/README.md

 3. The player with the highest card in a round wins the trick.
 4. Play continues until all cards are used.

+## Input Requirements
+1. Players must input a valid card from their hand during their turn.
+2. If a player has no cards left, their turn is skipped.